virtual-labs/svc-bug-report/README.md

 ## Features
 The following are features which are easily extendible:
-* User can select from a preset options pased on page type.
+* User can select from a preset options based on page type.
 * User can share a screenshot.
 * User can write a detailed report.